thanos-io/thanos/docs/proposals/202005_version_documentation.md

         |- public
         |- docs-pre-processed
 ```
-We want to add aditional `versioned` folder within the website's `tmp` directory.
+We want to add an additional `versioned` folder within the website's `tmp` directory.
 For example:

 ```|- website
     |- archetypes